pkumar1025/pkumar1025/README.md

 # Hi, I'm Pranesh 👋

 ## A Little Bit About Me
-I'm currently a Software Engineer specializing in Machine Learning and Data Loss Prevention systems at **Palo Alto Networks**.
+I'm currently a Software Engineer specializing in Machine Learning and Data Loss Prevention at **Palo Alto Networks**.

 ## Professional Activity